mimium-org/mimium/README.md

 ### notes for linux build

-Currently tested on Ubuntu 18.04(Bionic) working on Parallels Desktop(Confirmed the program can be successfully built but not running because of a problem around alsa and pulseaudio).

-For a compiler, using Clang, not GCC is recommended.
+Currently tested building on Ubuntu 18.04(Bionic) and 20.04(Focal) For a compiler, GCC>9 is recommended.

 At Bionic, a version of bison from apt is 3.0.4, which will not work.
-Please install latest version manually.
+Please install latest version manually.(See also github action page.)

 # Author